A picture is worth a thousand words – so the saying goes.

 - Ask the social media site to take it down.

-- Get help from a legal advisor.
+- Get help from a legal adviser.

 Going to court could be expensive and take a long time.
 But if you win, you could get the pictures removed and be awarded compensation.